Key Takeaways: Preventing Your Tattoo from Turning Green

 To protect your tattoo from sunlight, it is recommended to apply a broad-spectrum sunscreen with a high SPF to the tattooed area.
 This helps protect the ink from UV damage and prevent premature fading.
 Wearing protective clothing or seeking shade when the sun is strongest can also minimize sunlight exposure and preserve the vibrancy of your tattoo.

-Tattoo Ink and its Impact on Color Change
+Tattoo Ink and its Impact on Color Changes

 Black ink plays a significant role in the color change that tattoos undergo over time.
 As black ink ages, it tends to turn green, creating an unwanted appearance.
 This color transformation occurs because black ink contains dark green shades, which become more noticeable as the ink is absorbed into the skin.
 While ink absorption is a natural process, using high-quality ink can help slow down the green color change.